julianmak/TAPGFD_ML_tutorial/README.md

 # TAPGFD_ML_tutorial

 Tutorial material for the ICTS TAGFD program (https://www.icts.res.in/program/TAPGFD).
+With code/material/memes contributed by Fei Er Yan [@Decenov](https://www.github.com/Decenov) and Han Wang [@hannnwang](https://www.github.com/hannnwang).

-Step zero is that you need the data.
-I've been lazy and just uploaded the pack onto a Google Drive, which you can access [here](https://drive.google.com/drive/folders/1JJ0cpshu6-JE8wp93UsHuqy6V33rQy7s?usp=sharing).
+Step zero is to get the data.
+I've been lazy and just uploaded an Argo pack onto a Google Drive, which you can access [here](https://drive.google.com/drive/folders/1JJ0cpshu6-JE8wp93UsHuqy6V33rQy7s?usp=sharing).
 You'll need to download the whole pack for the above, see picture below.

 ![Google Drive pointer](https://i.imgur.com/QLpt4MM.png)